- Soak in the natural hot springs of Arenal Volcano National Park

 Day 4: Waterfall Hike & Cooking Class

-After breakfast in La Fortuna, pay a visit to La Fortuna Waterfall Reserve, where heavy annual precipitation gives you the chance to see a 210-foot waterfall.
-As you descend downhill on the trail, you'll check out the falls from the very bottom where a natural pool awaits if you want to swim in the fresh water of La Fortuna River.
+After breakfast in La Fortuna, pay a visit to La Fortuna Waterfall Reserve, where heavy annual precipitation gives you the chance to see a 210-foot (64 m) waterfall.
+As you descend downhill on the trail, you'll check out the falls from the very bottom, where a natural pool awaits if you want to swim in the freshwater of La Fortuna River.

-Day 5: Drive from Arenal to Gulf of Papagayo (via Río Celeste)
+Day 5: Drive to Gulf of Papagayo via Río Celeste

-Your destination is the Golfo de Papagayo (Papagayo Gulf), itself a small peninsula located right above the more massive Nicoya Peninsula.
-However, there's plenty of gorgeous sites to stop at along the way.
+Your destination is the Gulf of Papagayo, a small peninsula located right above the more massive Nicoya Peninsula.
 You'll find the charming mountain village of Tilaran as you make your way around Lake Arenal.
 It's a laid-back town and makes a great place to stop and stretch your legs.
 Activities include horseback riding over the hills and windsurfing on the lake.
 There are good birding opportunities here as well, with herons and egrets a common site.

-- Kaixo, intimate tapas restaurant also does breakfast, sandwiches and is vegetarian-friendly.
+- Kaixo, an intimate tapas restaurant, also does breakfast and sandwiches and is vegetarian-friendly.

-- Abbaco, upscale seafood restaurant using fresh products served with artistic flourishes.
+- Abbaco is an upscale seafood restaurant using fresh products served with artistic flourishes.
 Also boasts incredible sea views.

-- Soda Mediterranea, cozy Italian eatery has killer pasta dishes and famously friendly service.
+- Soda Mediterranea, a cozy Italian eatery, has excellent pasta dishes and famously friendly service.
 The amiable chef is known to prepare special plates for guests.

-Day 6: Snorkeling & Catamaran Cruise in the Gulf of Papagayo
+Day 6: Afternoon Snorkel & Catamaran Cruise in the Gulf of Papagayo

 After breakfast at your hotel, the morning is yours to spend however you like, perhaps relaxing on the beaches of Tamarindo.
 In the afternoon, you'll embark on a sailing trip.
 The boat will stop in a tranquil bay, drop anchor, and you'll be free to swim and snorkel.
 There is plenty of marine wildlife to admire on this tour—it's not uncommon to see schools of tropical fish, sea turtles, and even dolphins frolicking in the surf.
 You'll then be treated to a delicious spread of refreshing tropical fruit and cool drinks.

-Day 7: Drive from Gulf de Papagayo to Monteverde - Night Nature Tour
+Day 7: Drive to Monteverde, Nocturnal Nature Tour

 After the sun goes down, you'll have the chance to see nocturnal wildlife on a guided night tour of the Monteverde Cloud Forest.
 A naturalist will point out sloths, armadillos, and kinkajous, as well as sleeping birds.
 You'll see and hear even more wildlife than during the daytime, like agoutis, porcupines, grey foxes, tarantulas, and frogs.